 I made you some potato salad.
-Oh, but it’s not just ANY potato salad.
-This stuff belongs in the summer salad hall of fame, you guys!
+Oh, but it’s not just any potato salad.
+This warm potato salad belongs in the potato side dish hall of fame, you guys!

 One of my good friends, Chef Chris Hill, is the culinary genius behind this recipe.
-Chris runs the show over at Bachelor Kitchen.
-I love potato salad, but typically, I prefer cool salads to warm ones.
-However, this recipe changed all of that for me.
+I love potato salad, but typically, I prefer cool, Southern style mustard potato salad to a warm potato salad.
+However, this recipe is making me reconsider that.
 The fresh tarragon marries with the creamy dressing and coats the warm potatoes perfectly.
-It’s a salad that can be eaten cold, of course, but I think the warm version will be making repeat performances at my dinner table all summer long!
+It’s a side dish that can be eaten cold, of course, but I think the warm version will be making repeat performances at my dinner table all summer long!

 - 1/2 cup celery, finely diced